stingrayShih/Deep-Learning-final-project-DeepFilter/README.md

 python ensemble_NN.py
 python ensemble_random_forest.py
 ```

+For in-context learning and knowledge distillation, download the folder of distill.
-Run the zero-shot.ipynb to get the result of in-context learning.
+Then run the zero-shot.ipynb to get the result of in-context learning.
 Run the distill.ipynb to acquire distilled data from Gemini 1.5 flash.
 Then follow the steps mentioned above to finetune the model.